matt-coles/bfc/README.md

 they should be from `example.mc`.
 A `;` denotes that the rest of the line (until the compiler sees `\n`) as a comment and means that it will not be compiled.

+In addition to the regular include(coming soon), there is also a preprocessing directive called `` `source <filename> `` which can be used to just directly insert the contents of `<filename>` into the file.
+Instead of wasting the compilers energy checking for circular sources, you have two options, to not be so stupid or wait for the call stack to overflow.

 The compiler runs like `node compiler.js file.mc` where `file.mc` is the file you wish to compile, and this will produce an `output.js` which requires `stdlib.js` to be in the same directory when running for now at least.